erikvorhes/dotcom/src/content/notes/obama-elected/index.md

   - politics
 ---

+Yesterday we elected Barack Obama to be the 44th President of the United States of America --- [389 years to the day since the first African slaves arrived on our shores](http://www.theroot.com/id/48731).
+Maybe we're starting to heal some of those longago wounds.

 <pre class="verse">It is a strange thing:
 to wake up and see the sun rise, to know that its molten metal ascends over the lake,